hoteet123/broadcastClient/README.md

 When the server sends a config message with `Playmode` set to `1`, `gui_client.py` will launch `vlc_embed.py` to play a provided `StreamURL` in a fullscreen embedded VLC window.
+The helper script attaches VLC to a Tkinter window using the correct API for Windows, macOS, or X11-based Linux/Raspbian environments.